kalituma/senj/README.md

 - For your information, atmos package is being developed based on acolite source codes (https://github.com/acolite/acolite).

-- being developed by kalituma at AIRS lab., PKNU
+- being developed by kalituma and Curious_Coldbrew at AIRS lab., PKNU

 - I'm sorry about the lack of documentation and any information about this project.
 I will update it soon.